9 Types of Menstrual Cup Folds: Find the Right Method

 Learn more about folding a menstrual cup in the FAQs below.

-Your menstrual cup might keep on folding because you have incredibly strong pelvic floor muscles.
+Your menstrual cup might keep on folding (or being crushed while inserted) because you have incredibly strong pelvic floor muscles.
 These muscles often squeeze the wall of the cup, causing it to fold.
+You may need to consider a firmer cup.
 Alternatively, you may have inserted the cup incorrectly or have a softer cup that is prone to folding.
 Don’t hesitate to try various menstrual cups to find the right fit.

 Find out more about period cups: